Grand Duchy of Lithuania: Linguistic groups

 The majority of inhabitants of Lithuania proper, which included the voivodeships of Vilnius, Trakai and Samogitia, spoke Lithuanian.
-These areas remained almost wholly Lithuanian-speaking, both colloquially and by ruling nobility.
+These areas remained almost wholly Lithuanian-speaking, both among the common people and the ruling nobility.
 Despite its frequent oral use, Lithuanian did not begin to be used in writing until the 16th century.

-Ruthenians, ancestors of modern Belarusians and Ukrainians, living in the eastern and southern lands of the Grand Duchy spoke Ruthenian language.
+Ruthenians, ancestors of modern Belarusians and Ukrainians, living in the eastern and southern lands of the Grand Duchy spoke the Ruthenian language.
 The Ruthenian language had an old writing tradition.
 The language of the Orthodox Church was Old Church Slavonic, while official documents used the so-called Chancery Ruthenian, close to but not identical to the spoken language, which over time absorbed many Lithuanian and Polish words.

 Some Poles (mainly burghers, clergy, merchants, and szlachta) moved to Lithuania, although this migration was small-scale.
 After the Union of Lublin, this movement significantly increased.
 Polish was adopted also gradually by the local inhabitants.
 Already in early 16th century, Polish became the Lithuanian magnates' first language.
 The following century it was adopted by the Lithuanian nobility in general.
 The Polish language also penetrated other social strata: the clergy, the townspeople, and even the peasants.
 Since the 16th century, Polish was used much more often than other languages for writing.
 Polish finally became the Commonwealth's official chancellery language in 1697.

 Other important ethnic groups throughout the Grand Duchy of Lithuania were Jews.
 Jews spoke mainly in the eastern dialect of Yiddish.
 The Lithuanian Tatars used a language of Kipchak origin that was full of borrowings from Turkish and Arabic.
 It ceased to be used in the 16th century, and was replaced by Ruthenian and Polish, written in the Arabic alphabet.
 Brought in 1397 from Crimea, Karaites used a dialect of West Karaite language, while Hebrew was used for religious purposes.

-In addition, Livonia, which had been politically connected to the Grand Duchy since the mid-16th century, was inhabited by Latgalians who spoke a dialect of the Latvian language.
-Inhabiting the towns, mainly in Livonia, the mostly Protestant Germans used a local variety of German called Baltendeutsch.
+In addition, Duchy of Livonia, which had been politically connected to the Grand Duchy since the mid-16th century, was inhabited by Latgalians who spoke a dialect of the Latvian language.
+Inhabiting the towns, mainly in Duchy of Livonia, the mostly Protestant Germans used a local variety of German called Baltendeutsch.
 Prussian and Yotvingians refugees, pushed out by the Teutonic Knights, also found their footing in the Grand Duchy.
 Similarly, Russian Old Believers emigrated to Lithuanian lands in the 17th century.